hse97/archibi-vault/Git Intro/Setting up Git.md

 set up default branch reconciliation behavior to merging
 	`git config --global pull.rebase false`
 Set up SSH key.
 Changes.
 Check up to date resources on current cryptographic standards.
 Or use Github-CLI to login via webrowser.
+	Ensure you have set up an `id_rsa` and `id_rsa.pub` key for your email associated with your email for github `ssh-keygen -t rsa -b 4096 -C "your@email.com"`